wix/Detox/docs/APIRef.DeviceObjectAPI.md

 #### `device.selectApp(name)`

 Use **only for advanced multi-app configs** when you need to switch between your apps within the same test scenario.
-Refer to the [APIRef.Configuration.md](APIRef.Configuration.md#apps-configuration) to discover how to define multiple apps with different `name`s.
+Refer to the [configuration doc](APIRef.Configuration.md#apps-configurations) to discover how to define multiple apps with different `name`s.

 ```js